The following Banking & Finance practice note produced in partnership with Sullivan provides comprehensive and up to date legal information covering:

-Since each party is at one time or another a 'seller' and a 'buyer' during the course of a commodity repo, the parties are referred to as the 'trader' and the 'bank' in this Practice
+Since each party is at one time or another a 'seller' and a 'buyer' during the course of a commodity repo, the parties are referred to as the 'trader'

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.